No products in the cart.

 Myth #3: Adding mass automatically improves sound blocking of your doors and windows

 When given direction about how to sound-proof the usual home, it is not resonance and acoustic tuning that is most critical.
 Instead, many people want to simply reduce the noise coming in through loud windows or noisy neighbors.
-Combat the myths out there, and share your experiences.
+Combat the myths about soundproofing out there, and share your experiences.